The mission of the Jail and Detention Standards Unit (“Unit”) is to monitor compliance with Illinois

 County Jail Standards, Illinois

-, Illinois Municipal Jail and Lockup Standards
+Municipal Jail and Lockup Standards, and Federal

-, and Federal Juvenile Justice Delinquency Prevention Act
+Juvenile Justice Delinquency Prevention Act.

-The unit collects monthly detainee population statistics from county jails and quarterly from municipal lockups.
-A database is maintained for this information which is ultimately sent to the Illinois Criminal Justice Information Authority
+The unit collects detainee population statistics monthly from county jails and quarterly from municipal lockups.
+A database is maintained for this information which is ultimately sent to the Illinois Criminal Justice Information Authority on an annual basis.

-County jails and municipal jails may reach the Jail and Detention Standards Unit at 217.558.2200, extension 4212.
+County jails and municipal lockups may reach the Jail and Detention Standards Unit at 217.558.2200, extension 4212.